Sign up to our Newsletter

 • Strong writing skills: to draft accurate negotiations, settlements, and other motions

 Aspiring litigation attorneys must also be patient with these types of cases.
-They often take a long time to resolve, and even when they’re resolved, they typically require appeals if they involve large sums of money.
+They often take a long time to resolve, and even when resolved, they typically require appeals if they involve large sums of money.

 Litigator Salary